temporalio/sdk-go/CONTRIBUTING.md

-# Developing temporal-sdk
+# Developing Temporal Go SDK

-This doc is intended for contributors to `temporal-client` (hopefully that's you!)
+This doc is intended for contributors to `temporal-go-sdk` (hopefully that's you!)

 **Note:** All contributors also need to fill out the [Temporal Contributor License Agreement](https://gist.github.com/samarabbas/7dcd41eb1d847e12263cc961ccfdb197) before we can merge in any of your changes